 Our new sessions for Year 1 will take place on Tuesday and Thursday afternoons and we’re looking for some adult helpers to join us on a regular basis.
 Adult support is a vital part of Forest School and helps the children to really get as much out of these sessions as possible.
 Your commitment could be as little as once a term or as often as every week – please let us know if you would like to help.
 (And don’t forget that FSU are looking for helpers on Mondays and Wednesdays too.)

 Lillie-May is our Learning Hero this week.
 The word to describe Lillie-May is determined!
 She falls into that ‘pit’ but works so hard to get herself out and we are all so proud of the efforts she is making with her learning.
 Well done Lillie May.

 The whole family is invited to the Family Carol Service at Milton church on Sunday December 16th at 5:00.
 Refreshments will be available after the service where you can meet our new vicar Geoffrey Clement.

 Birthday Book Donations

-We would like to wish Megan (Elm) and Will (Chestnut) a wonderful birthday.
+We would like to wish Nell, Alice and Emily (Silver Birch), Tom and Sophia (Willow), Alexander (Sycamore) and Nathan (Oak) a wonderful birthday.
 We hope you enjoyed your day.
 Thank you for donating a birthday book to your class.